amitmaharana-git/amitmaharana-git/README.md

 # 👋 Hi There!
 I'm Amit Maharana

-### An aspiring and passionate software developer from India 🇮🇳
+### An Aspiring and Passionate Software Developer From India 🇮🇳

 ---